 - You must have completed the Mortgage Arrears Resolution Process (MARP) with your lender

-- Depending on the type and location of your property, it must not exceed a certain value (increased in February 2017) as set out in the following table:
+- Depending on the type and location of your property, it must not exceed a certain value, see table below:

 - You must qualify for social housing support in the local authority area that the home is located.
-As part of this requirement, your net household income must not exceed certain limits, depending on which part of the State you live in and how many adults and children there are in your household.
-The income limits for different locations and households are in this table (pdf).
+As part of this requirement, your net household income must not exceed certain limits, depending on which part of the country you live in and how many adults and children there are in your household.
+The income limits for different locations and households are in this table.
 Net household income is your household income after taxes and social insurance have been taken off.
 You must apply for social housing support before submitting an application to the mortgage-to-rent scheme.

 You must get legal and financial advice before the mortgage-to-rent process can go ahead.